Last Updated on September 9, 2020 by Anisa

 The Palace of Versailles was the principal royal residence of France from 1682, under Louis XIV, until the start of the French Revolution in 1789.
 Louis XIV transformed and expanded his father’s hunting pavilion into this lavish palace when he installed the Court and government there in 1682.
 It is now a historical monument and UNESCO World Heritage site.

+It’s one of those places that you must see when visiting Paris.
 If you want to explore the Palace online, you are in luck, there are lots of resources here including videos, 360-degree photos, 3D models, and more.
 It covers both the palace and the expansive gardens and provides detailed information to learn more about the history.

 Prague Castle is the official office of the President of the Czech Republic and home to the Bohemian Crown Jewels.
 The castle used to be a seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.
 It is a large complex of palaces, churches, and other buildings of various architectural styles including Romanesque and Gothic.
 It was founded in the 9th century and is a UNESCO World Heritage site.